 Although I have never actively told Facebook my political views, they have me down as a "Liberal".
 Must be all those Anti-Trump posts I like to share.
 There is a lot more to explore on those pages, for example, "Interests" and "People".
 My list includes Barack Obama, Ray Kurtzweil and Amy Schumer, and a whole list of people I honestly have never heard of.
 But overall, the data is pretty accurate.

 Facebook Pixel is another way Facebook collects data about you: outside the Facebook app.
 But I am sure by now you get the picture: most of the data Facebook has about you is not data you actively provided or can control.

 The smarter machine learning and artificial intelligence will become, the less your privacy.
-It's nice that Facebook lets you select which information can and cannot be used to target ads, but so far no one has forced Facebook to delete privacy data, not to mention inferred meta data.
+It's nice that Facebook lets you select which information can and cannot be used to target ads, but so far no one has forced Facebook to delete private data, not to mention inferred metadata.